kevalin/tomato-timer.nvim/README.md

 ## TODO

 - [ ] a control float window
-- [ ] a stats html about focus data every day
+- [ ] a stats html about focus detail data